Correct restoration lathwork

 Regency Town House

-It will encompass the highly significant historical period from the 1780s to the 1830s—an era that marked a seminal moment in the architectural history of our country.
-This was a complex period of development, with many new materials becoming available, yet still shaped by significant transport restrictions.
-It is, therefore, a particularly intriguing time to explore.
+It encompasses from the1780s to the 1830s – an era that marked a seminal moment in the architectural history of our country.
+It was a complex period of development, with many new materials becoming available, yet still shaped by significant transport restrictions.
+It is a particularly intriguing time to explore and understand methods of building.

-Two days is the minimum required to fully engage with the subject.
-This course will not focus on the well-known figures of the time—such as architects, patrons, or royalty.
-Instead, we will delve into the world of contractors and skilled craftsmen of the period.
-These individuals were often trained through traditional means, with knowledge passed from father to son and through formal indentured apprenticeships.
+Two days is the minimum needed to engage with the subject.
+The course delves into the world of the contractors and skilled craftsmen of the age.
+These individuals were often trained traditionally, with knowledge passed from father to son and through formal indentured apprenticeships.

 It was a world without modern health and safety regulations, where common sense was expected to prevail.

-We will examine how such rapid construction was achieved, the availability of materials, and much more, including how fashions and wealth influenced development.
+We will examine how rapid Georgian construction was achieved, the skills, availability of materials, and much more, such as how fashions and wealth influenced development.

 Herstmonceux Castle.